 Clearly, the metaphor of clothing is incredibly important and as Revelation 3:22 says, we need to “hear what the Spirit says to the churches.”
 Therefore, to misunderstand the meaning of the garment metaphor is to run the risk of misunderstanding a large portion of what the Spirit is saying to the church about how we dress ourselves as Christ’s body (Eph.
 4:16, Col. 1:18, Col 3:14-16).

 It’s time for the church to awaken from it’s spirit of slumber.
-The church has the reputation of being alive, in many ways it is dead when it comes to making an impact for the Kingdom of God.
-The needs to wake up and strengthen what remains.
+The church has the reputation of being alive, yet, in many ways Church is dead when it comes to making an impact for the Kingdom of God.
+We must wake up and strengthen what remains.
 The greater works Jesus commanded is not complete (Rev. 3:1-22).
-Let us move beyond the elementary teachings of Christ and step into the powerful body of believers we are called to be so the Christ can shine on His Church.
+Let us wake up and move beyond the elementary teachings of Christ and step into the powerful body of believers we are called to be so Christ can shine on His Church.

 Awake o sleeper!
 “Awake, awake, Zion, clothe yourself with strength!
 Put on your garments of splendor, …” (Isa.
 52:1).

 May the God of hope fill you with all joy and peace in believing, so that by the power of the Holy Spirit you may abound in hope.